pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

  |(RO) Resource| |(RO) Resource|   |(RO) Resource| |(RO) Resource|
  |   Object1   | |   Object2   |   |   Object1   | |   Object2   |
  +-------------+ +-------------+   +-------------+ +-------------+
-                      Figure 1: SCIM Orchestrators Roles
+        Figure 2: SCIM Orchestrators Roles
 ~~~~~~~~

 ### Triggers
  Triggers are activities that may cause a SCIM action to occur.
-Triggers can occur as a result of business processes like a corporate hiring event, but can also be scheduled events such as a unix bash script running as a chron job, they can also be a SSO just-in-time events arriving at a federated relying party that identifies a not-seen-before user.
+Triggers can result from business processes like a corporate hiring event, scheduled events such as a Unix bash script running as a cron job, or SSO just-in-time events arriving at a federated relying party that identifies a previously unseen user.
 Triggers can also be standardized events, such as those in the OpenID Shared Signals Framework.
-Triggers are used to start a CRUD (Create, Read, Update, Delete) using SCIM Actions, the use cases described in this document can use or or multiple triggers mechanisms to achieve the goal of the SCIM element.
+Triggers are used to initiate CRUD (Create, Read, Update, Delete) operations using SCIM Actions.
+The use cases described in this document can use one or multiple trigger mechanisms to achieve the goal of the SCIM element.

 #### Periodic Intervals
-A periodic interval trigger is a configured-in-advance agreement where a SCIM client or server performs an action at a specific time.
-This trigger is often recurring, and will start an action typically from the SCIM Client, but can also in some use cases be done by the SCIM Server.
-An example of a periodic interval trigger could be a UNIX chron job calling a script.
+ A periodic interval trigger is a pre-configured agreement where a SCIM client or server performs an action at a specific time.
+This trigger is often recurring and typically initiates an action from the SCIM Client, though in some use cases it can be done by the SCIM Server.
+An example of a periodic interval trigger could be a UNIX cron job calling a script.

 #### Events
-Event triggers are activities, contexts or notifications that could happen at any time.
-A SCIM client may be configured to perform a given SCIM action in response to a specific event occurring such as a specific entry written into an audit log, a signal of a corporate workflow completion, or a device management platform notification.
-A SCIM actions could also be triggered by a Security Event Token (SET) as described in [RFC8417] or a SCIM event corresponding to [SCIM Profile for Security Event Tokens].
+ Event triggers are activities, contexts, or notifications that could happen at any time.
+A SCIM client may be configured to perform a given SCIM action in response to a specific event, such as an entry written into an audit log, a signal of a corporate workflow completion, or a device management platform notification.
+SCIM actions could also be triggered by a Security Event Token (SET) as described in [RFC8417] or a SCIM event corresponding to [SCIM Profile for Security Event Tokens].

 #### Application Triggers
   Application triggers occur when administrative or end-user interfaces are manipulated.
 An example of an application trigger might be a user modifying their profile information, resulting in a SCIM client performing an HTTP POST to update the user's resource object at the SCIM server.
-Another example might be an Identity Administrator create a new User in the IdM and the IdM and immediately wants to update one of more resource Subscriber (typically a SaaS application that is a SCIM Server)
+Another example might be an Identity Administrator creating a new User in the IdM, who immediately wants to update one or more resource Subscribers (typically a SaaS application that is a SCIM Server).

 #### SSO (Single Sign-on)
-Single Sign-on triggers occur when a user authenticates via federated protocols such as SAML 2.0 or OpenID Connect.
+ Single Sign-On triggers occur when a user authenticates via federated protocols such as SAML 2.0 or OpenID Connect.
 If a federated assertion arrives for a user who has not yet been provisioned into the destination application, the application may be triggered to perform just-in-time (JIT) provisioning.
-This trigger occurs in scenarios where a Single Sign-On flow happens, but not all the resource attributes for the user object are passed in the federated assertion, resulting in a SCIM action to push or pull remaining needed attributes.
+This trigger occurs in scenarios where a Single Sign-On flow happens, but not all the resource attributes for the user object are passed in the federated assertion, resulting in a SCIM action to push or pull the remaining needed attributes.

 ~~~~~~~~
 +---------------+                                   +---------------+